SEARCH

 Can You Eat It?

-Can you eat all parts of vegetables and herbs?
-What to do with the inedible parts?
-The compost bin is a great place for food parts that are not usable or leftovers, but many times we can make better use of many food parts that some of us were taught to discard.
+Can you eat all the parts of vegetables and herbs?
+What do you do with the inedible parts?
+The compost bin is a great place for food parts that are not usable or leftovers, but we can often make better use of many food parts that some of us were taught to discard.
 Can you use the stems of broccoli and cauliflower?
 Carrot tops or beet greens?
-Are these poisonous, or do people just throw them away for no reason?
+Are these poisonous, or do people throw them away for no reason?

 Here are some common food items that are good to know what you can do with

 Absolutely.
 All parts of the scallion are edible.
 I use the white part as I do with onion.
-The green part I use mostly raw, in salads or at the end of cooking any dish, mix it in.
+The green part I use is mostly raw, in salads, or mixed in at the end of cooking any dish.
 This cooks it lightly but still keeps the flavor.
-Add it to rice, shakshuka, cooked greens, beans etc.
+Add it to rice, shakshuka, cooked greens, beans, etc.

-The root part, that you would normally discard, I recommend planting in some good soil.
+Instead of throwing away the root part, why not plant it in rich soil?
 It will grow and regrow more green onions for you.

 What about the dark green parts of leeks?

-These are very useful, rich in nutrients and flavor.
-They are very fibrous, so not exactly edible, but great to add into your stocks.
-They will add a gentle onion flavor and enrich your stock greatly.
+These are very useful and rich in nutrients and flavor.
+They are very fibrous and not exactly edible, but they are great to add to your stocks.
+They will add a gentle onion flavor and greatly enrich your stock.

 How about the stems on herbs?

-Yes to use them, but only some to eat as is.
-If the stem is soft enough, like cilantro, yes, use it everywhere.
-It add a nice little crunch to your guacamole.
-All other stems that are soft and thin enough, such as parsley, dill or tarragon.
-Woodier stems however, such as from rosemary and thyme, are good used for stocks.
+Use them, but only some specific ones are good to eat.
+If the stem is soft enough, like cilantro, use it everywhere.
+It adds a nice little crunch to your guacamole.
+All other soft and thin stems, such as parsley, dill, or tarragon, are good for stocks.
+Woodier site

 Can you eat mushroom stems?

-Yes, with the exception of shiitake.
+Yes, except for shiitake.
 Shiitake stems are tough and woody.
 For others, trim the end of the stem and chop it with the rest of the mushroom.
 I use the shiitake stems for stock.
-Boil the stems for 40 min, then remove the stems and use the water to make yummy rice or a soup.
+Boil the stems for 40 min, then remove the stems and use the water to make yummy rice or soup.

 Can you eat the brown underside of portobellos?

-The “gills” of the portobello are completely edible.
-They can discolor light colored sauces so some chefs scrape them off for aesthetic purposes.
+The portobello’s “gills” are completely edible.
+However, they can discolor light-colored sauces, so some chefs scrape them off for aesthetic purposes.

 Can you eat celery leaves?

 Yes.
 Chop them and add them to stock, soup, stews, etc. Treat them like any herb.
-You can also fine chop and use as a green decoration on rice or soups at the end of cooking.
+You can also fine-chop them and use them as a green decoration on rice or soups at the end of cooking.

 Can you eat unpeeled carrots?

-The skin of carrots are completely edible and packed with vitamins and fiber.
-But I recommend scrubbing them with a vegetable brush first.
-If organic, I recommend eating the skin too.
+The skin of carrots is completely edible and packed with vitamins and fiber.
+However, I recommend scrubbing them with a vegetable brush first.
+If the carrots are organic, I re

 Are carrot tops edible?